 Fiction: The Poisonwood Bible.
 Beloved.
 The Book Thief.
 All the Light We Cannot See.
 L.A.
 Requiem.

 Non-fiction: A Pattern Language.
 You Can Heal Your Life.
 Linchpin.
 Heavy.
 Turning Pro.

 I’m also partial to Sweet Baby Lover, the memoir I wrote.
-A few of the book’s reviews are toward the bottom of this page, and I’m happy to talk with bookclubs about it.
+A few of the book’s reviews are below, and I’m happy to talk with bookclubs about it.